samriddhashaikh/YOLO/README.md

 ## Note:
 Steps 1, 2, 3, 5, 6 are to be run either on a Laptop or a Raspberry-Pi board.

-Step 1, 2, 3 are required to setup the environment and do the installations.
+ > Steps 1, 2, 3 are required to setup the environment and do the installations.

-Step 5, 6 are required to run the application.
+ > Steps 5, 6 are required to run the application.

-Step 4 is to be run on a Google Colab (or similar environment having a GPU access).
+Step 4 is to be run independently on Google Colab (or similar environment having a GPU access).

 ---